vincentcaitech/USACO-January-2021-Bronze/README.md

 ## About

-All three USACO Bronze problems from the January 2021 contest, in Java.
+All three USACO Bronze problems from the January 2021 contest, written in Java.
 All are complete solutions that passed all the test cases.

 ## Summary Explanations